 In addition, Figure 6.1-1 introduces an AE whose role is to configure the IN-CSE and nodes in the Field Domain with the information needed to establish M2M Service Layer operation.
 This type of AE is called a Configuration AE in order to depict the role and capabilities of the AE related to the present document.

 The information that is used to configure the ASN/MN or ADN is described as <mgmtObj> resource types that are hosted in the IN-CSE.
+In addition, to deliver the management commands to the ASN/MN nodes that have established M2M Service Layer operation via Mca or Mcc reference points, resource announcement mechanism may be used.
+In this case, the CSE in the ASN/MN node stores the copy of the <mgmtObj> resource as a <mgmtObjAnnc> resource.

 ----------------------End of change 1-------------------------------------------